quasilyte/perf-heatmap/README.md

 # perf-heatmap

-Create a heatmap index based on the profile.proto profile data
+Create a heatmap index based on the profile.proto profile data.